venkspr/oow19/lab1.md

 ## Adding List View to Web Application
 We will now add a list view to the products page to display the products that we just imported into the application as business object.

-## Step 1 : Click on orders in the web application view
+## Step 1 :  Click on Web Applications in the left hand bar.
+Under the web app name, expand flows, then expand the orders flow, then click on products-start page to open the page for editing.

 ![img](assets/image2019-8-22_21-3-55.png)